Entry Dependent Expert Selection in Distributed Gaussian Processes Using Multilabel Classification: Problem Set-up

+To divide the training data set $\mathcal{P}$ into $M$ partitions, two different strategies are used: \textit{random} and \textit{disjoint} partitioning.
+Although random partitioning is faster than disjoint partitioning, it has been widely accepted that disjoint partitioning can capture the local features of the data more accurately, see \cite{Liu2018, jalali2021}.
+Therefore, we assign training data to experts using a K-mean clustering approach in this work.

+A DGP typically aggregates the local GP experts assuming perfect diversity between them which means they are conditionally independent, i.e., $\mathcal{E}_i \upmodels \mathcal{E}_j |y^*$ where $i,j \in \{1,\ldots,M\}$.
+Using CI assumption between experts $\{\mathcal{E}\}_{i=1}^M$ allows us to factorize the predictive distribution of a DGP over all local predictive distributions.
+That is to say, for a test input $x^*$

-where the weights $\beta = \{\beta_1,\ldots,\beta_M\}$ describe the importance and influence of the experts.
-The most popular aggregation methods are the product of experts \cite{Hinton, Cao} and Bayesian committee machine \cite{Tresp, Deisenroth, Liu2018}.
-However, their predictions are not accurate enough, and CI-based aggregation generally returns a sub-optimal solution~\cite{Jaffe}.
+Equation \eqref{eq:CI_ensemble} shows that the aggregated predictive distribution can be defined as the product of local densities.
+The $\beta = \{\beta_1,\ldots,\beta_M\}$ describe the weights and influence of the experts.
+The most prevalent CI-based aggregation methods are product of experts (PoE) \cite{Hinton}, generalized product of experts (GPoE) \cite{Cao}, Bayesian committee machine (BCM) \cite{Tresp}, robust Bayesian committee machine (RBCM) \cite{Deisenroth} and generalized robust Bayesian committee machine (GRBCM) \cite{Liu2018}.